Congo: PM Tuluka's first 100 days of ambition and challenges – DW – 09/20/2024

 One hundred days ago, the first female-led government in the Democratic Republic of the Congo (DRC) took office.
 Prime Minister Judith Suminwa Tuluka's team consists of 54 members, including 18 women.

-The basis of the new government's work is a program based on six pillars: national economy, security, spatial planning, social well-being, capacity building of the population and responsible management of the ecosystem.
+The basis of the new government's work is a program based on six pillars: national economy, security, spatial planning, social well-being, responsible ecosystem management and helping the population to develop and strengthen necessary skills, processes and resources.

 Investment program worth billions